TOGAF 9.2 Body of Knowledge

 We maintain Conexiam Navigate, and a set of Navigate Atlas covering specialized purposes, like project and portfolio management (PPM), road mapping, governance, risk and compliance (GRC), business process improvement, service architecture, information architecture, and integration architecture.

-TOGAF 9.2 Knowledge Base Supports Establishing EA Teams
+TOGAF 9.2 Knowledge Base Supports Developing Enterprise Architecture Teams

 Always start with the purpose of your EA Team (Section 3.3), and the boundary of your enterprise (section 4.1 & 4.2).
 Section 3.3 discusses the patterns of architecture you will optimize your EA Team to support.
 Our EA Capability Consulting has identified four pairs which provide natural resting places.